PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 ```

+When this command is executed, the next click will order the unit to move to that position.

 ### Command Template

-This is attached to each unit, and determines which commands should be shown when they are selected
+This is attached to a script on each unit, and determines which commands should be shown when they are selected

 ```c#
 [CreateAssetMenu(menuName = "Command/Command Template")]